qteatime/kate/docs/source/glossary.rst

     in a web browser—the Kate code translator will go through that cartridge's code and automatically change it to fit what works in the Kate platform.

+    Contrast with :term:`runtime emulation`.

+  CSS selector
+    A program in the :term:`CSS` language which allows one to search a web page for specific elements.
+For example, the selector ``article img`` finds all image elements within article elements.

+    See the
+    `MDN docs on CSS selectors <https://developer.mozilla.org/en-US/docs/Web/CSS/CSS_Selectors>`_
+    for a detailed treatise.

 D
 -